Beach Baby has dusted off their passport once more. This time to take to the skies to visit Turkey, in the hope for some

 This has a good mixture of lively atmosphere, being principally a popular tourist resort, with beautiful scenery, and a whole host of things to do.

 On days when you are not snorkelling, you could check out the Bellapais monastery, St Hilarion castle, and a whole lot more.

 Yes, it should hardly come as a surprise that Turkey can get a little heated at times, but we are told it can be easy to forget, and not realize how much walking there is to be done on the long, beautiful beaches.

 An old fishing town, which was long the only safe harbor between the two towns of Kas and Fethiye, Kalkan is now one of the first stops along the tourist route, but this shouldn’t put you off!

-For snorkeling, Kalamar Bay is the place to head to, as it attracts a whole variety of marine life.
+For snorkelling, Kalamar Bay is the place to head to, as it attracts a whole variety of marine life.